thrackle-io/rules-engine/docs/userGuides/rules/MAX-BALANCE-BY-ACCESS-LEVEL.md

 ## Scope

-This rule works at the application level which means that all tokens in the app will have no choise but to comply with this rule when active.
+This rule works at the application level which means that all tokens in the app will have no choice but to comply with this rule when active.

 ## Data Structure